jay-rajput30/my-site/README.md

-#this is a smaple readme file for my portfolio project
+#this is a sample readme file for my portfolio project

+This readme file will be used for my portfolio site.